 CUDA Cores: 2560 | Base/Boost Clocks: 1605/1800 MHz | Memory: 8GB GDDR6 | Memory Bandwidth: 14 Gbps | Power Connectors: 2x PCIe 8-pin | Outputs: 2x HDMI, 2x DisplayPort, 1x USB-C

 The ASUS ROG Strix 2070 Super delivers exceptional thermal performance as well thanks to its massive 3-slot heatsink design with several heatpipes that dissipate the heat effectively.
 The massive fin array increases the surface area of the metal which improves the rate of heat dissipation.
+The shroud is rather long so case compatibility in mini-ITX cases or even some micro-ATX cases may be an issue.
 Three Axial Tech fans are installed in the shroud which focus the airflow straight through the heatsink with pressure, therefore efficiently cooling the internal components.
 The fans turn off when the card is under light load in order to improve acoustics and to increase the longevity of the fans themselves.

 When it comes to aesthetics, there are few cards that are as good-looking as the ASUS ROG Strix RTX 2070 Super.
 The massive fan shroud and 3-slot design carry a certain personality that is amplified due to its industrial design language.
 The RGB implementation is ample but tasteful, and it can be controlled easily via the Aura Sync software.
 This card is ideal for those who are looking for a stunning centerpiece for their showcase builds.